pabloriera/audio_scatter/README.md

 # jupyter-scatter-sound
-Playsound clicking on a scatterplot
+Play sound clicking on a scatterplot on jupyter